opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     A position within a governmental body which is filled through an election contest.

 Runoff Contest
-    A contest conducted to decide a previous contest in which no single selection received the number of votes required to decide the election.
+    A contest conducted to decide a previous contest in which no single selection received the required number of votes to decide the contest.

 Selection
     A predetermined option that voters could select on a ballot in an election contest.

 Term of Office
-    The period of time a person elected to a public office is expected to hold the public office before being re-elected or replaced.
+    The period of time a person elected to a public office is expected retain the position before being re-elected or replaced.

-    For a variety of reasons, a public office holder may vacate an elected office before serving a full term.
+    For a variety of reasons, an office holder may vacate an elected office before serving a full term.
 This is known as an "unexpired term", a situation which could require an additional contest (known as a "Special Election" in U.S. politics) to fill the empty public office.

 Ticket
-    Two or more allied candidates competing together in the same contest in which multiple public offices are decided.
+    Two or more allied candidates competing together in the same contest fill two or more public offices.
 For example, in U.S. politics, candidates for President and Vice President run together on the same ticket, with the President at the top of the ticket.

 Vote
     A specific selection selected by a voter on a ballot in an election contest.